-Parents will be informed if any of the formal elements of Relationships and Sex Education described above are being taught.
-A letter will be sent to parents and carers by the class lead prior to beginning to teach any of these formal elements.
+Parents are to be informed if any of the formal Relationships and Sex Education described above are being taught.
+This would be through a letter home sent by the class lead prior to teaching this formal element.

 4. Staffing and Resources